 So far in the 2022-2023 the U.S has experienced an increased rate of RSV than has been experienced this time of year in the past.
 This increased rate can be seen in the below graph (green line with dots) provided by the CDC's RSV-Net surveillance system.
-The overall rate of RSV associated hospitalizations for the season is 45.8 per 100,000 people.
+The overall rate of RSV associated hospitalizations for the season is 47.7 per 100,000 people.
+RSV rates in the U.S continues to decrease.